sencha/ext-react-responsive-techtalk/README.md

 ## Quick Start

-If you haven't already, sign in to Sencha's NPM registry:
+If you haven't already, sign in to Sencha's NPM registry.
+Get your credentials by [signing up for a trial of ExtReact](https://www.sencha.com/products/extreact/evaluate/) and then run the follwing:

 ```
 npm login --registry=http://npm.sencha.com --scope=@extjs